-- Transfer credit is awarded for courses taken at an accredited institution, passed with a grade of C (2.0) or better, and similar in focus and classroom hours to courses at Northwestern.
+- Transfer credit is awarded for courses taken at a regionally accredited institution, passed with a grade of C (2.0) or better, and similar in focus and classroom hours to courses at Northwestern.

 - All previously completed courses are evaluated, regardless of when they were completed.